OliPelz/centos-beowulf-cluster-setup/SCRIPTS.md

-starting with plain cents 6.5 installations on all nodes with network access possible through ssh
+starting with plain cents 6.5 installations on all nodes with network access possible through ssh to each of the machines we have one headnode, a couple of computenodes and a storagenode in our example system

 * log into headnode, update, install some important packages
 ```bash
 yum update
 yum install bind-utils
 ```
-fix locale problems (for modern perl)
+fix locale problems (for modern perl) in centos 6.5
 ```bash
 $ vi /etc/sysconfig/i18n
 LC_CTYPE="en_US.UTF-8"